dingotiles/dingo-postgresql-release/images/README.md

 Each subfolder, such as `postgresql95-patroni`, builds the image from a different major PostgreSQL version, such as PG 9.5.

-The [postgresql-docker-boshrelease](https://github.com/cloudfoundry-community/postgresql-docker-boshrelease) project currently owns and builds the upstream `cfcommunity/postgresql-base:9.5` images that are used.

 Setup the environment variable used in the rest of the tutorial:

 ```